EducationalTestingService/rsmtool/doc/evaluation.rst

  .. note::

-	In RSMTool v.6 and earlier subgroup differences were computed using :ref:`standardized mean difference <SMD>` with ``method`` set to ``williamson``.
-Since this metrics was very sensitive to score distributions, these are no longer computed by RSMTool 7.0.
+	In RSMTool v6.x and earlier, subgroup differences were computed using :ref:`standardized mean difference <SMD>` with the ``method`` argument set to ``"williamson"``.
+Since the differences computed in this manner were very sensitive to score distributions, RSMTool no longer uses this function to compute subgroup differences starting with v7.0.

 .. _fairness_extra: